 Quality of life improvements

-There are a lot of quality of life improvements that make their way into to the game this time around.
-Little things that were of annoyance in the previous game have been taken care off.
+There are a lot of quality-of-life improvements that make their way into the game this time around.
+Little things that were of annoyance in the previous game have been taken care of.
 Things like ammo pick up, buy all ammo, fast travel, and many more.
 One of my current highlights is the ‘lost & found’ machine.
 This lets you recover awesome loot that you forgot to pick up or were not able to pick up.
 Because if you played some of the previous Borderlands games, then you know that during the lootsplosions some of the loot might drop into unreachable places.
-Very annoying, a specially when this is the boss legendary that only has a 2% chance of dropping.
+Very annoying, especially when this is the boss legendary that only has a 2% chance of dropping.
 The ‘lost & found’ machine, which you can find on Sanctuary III, will secure your drop.

 Creating new vault hunters

 During the event, I was able to play with both Zane and Amara.
-They look badass and both play interesting.
+They look badass and both play interestingly.
 Gearbox has always been good at creating characters for their games.
 Due to the crazy amount of heroes they created for Battleborn, Gearbox really learned a lot about making cool skill trees and special abilities.
-This really shows in Borderlands 3, as both Zane and Amara have very interesting skills and abilities which you can use.
-Zane is a James Bond-like assassin with high tech gadgets and Amara is a strong character that excels in close up combat and elemental damage.
+This really shows in Borderlands 3, as both Zane and Amara have very interesting skills and abilities that you can use.
+Zane is a James Bond-like assassin with high-tech gadgets and Amara is a strong character that excels in close-up combat and elemental damage.

 The demo promises a Borderlands 3 that is bigger, better, and more badass.
-With well thought out game design Gearbox Software delivers a fresh take on the franchise while respecting the series roots.
-The gameplay is fun and delivers an over the top experience with Gearbox’ trademark humor.
+With well thought-out game design Gearbox Software delivers a fresh take on the franchise while respecting the series roots.
+The gameplay is fun and delivers an over-the-top experience with Gearbox’s trademark humor.
 I really enjoyed my time with the game and I’m looking forward to playing it again.